KXJZ: From campus to public

-The university-owned station reemerged as KXPR on April 2, 1979, on its new frequency of 88.9 MHz.
-The new facility, however, had several problems with its signal, particularly in cars, prompting the station to pursue a transmitter relocation.

-It sought to move its tower to Elk Grove and make a frequency change to 90.9 MHz.
-The tower was to be shared with KAER and KXOA-FM 107.7.
-But a series of contractual delays prompted the shared site to be shelved.
-Instead, KXPR built its own tower at a cost of $400,000.
+The new facility, however, had several problems with its signal, particularly in cars, prompting the station to pursue a transmitter relocation to Elk Grove and a frequency change to 90.9 MHz.
+The tower was to be shared with KAER and KXOA-FM 107.7, but a series of contractual delays prompted the shared site to be shelved; instead, KXPR built its own tower at a cost of $400,000.
 The new site was activated in November 1984.

-In 1985, translators of KXPR were activated at Davis and South Lake Tahoe.
-The KXPR studios were relocated in December to a new site on American River Drive.
-KXPR was considered a success.
+In 1985, translators of KXPR were activated at Davis and South Lake Tahoe; the KXPR studios were relocated in December to a new site on American River Drive.
 That year, the station ranked eighth out of 257 public radio outlets in listenership.

-KXPR operated on reduced power for 30 days during 1986 after flooding put the transmitter building under four feet of water and damaged the equipment.
-The station temporarily broadcast from the Sacramento Bee tower downtown.
+KXPR operated on reduced power for 30 days during 1986 after flooding put the transmitter building under four feet of water and damaged the equipment; the station temporarily broadcast from the Sacramento Bee tower downtown.
 In the wake of the flooding, generators were installed at the studios and the transmitter site.